 - pulling out strands of mucus from the eyes

 What can be done for dry eye symptoms?

-Dry eye can be successfully managed and often we are able to significantly improve your quality of life.
+Dry eye can be successfully managed, and often we are able to significantly improve your quality of life.
 Treatment options are tailored to your specific needs.
 Most causes of dry eye are longstanding, and treatment plants are often just as long.
-It can take up to 3 months for significant results to be seen, and up to 6 months for more advanced cases.
+It can take up to three months for significant results to be seen, and up to six months for more advanced cases.

 If there is any inflammation, the cause needs to be determined and treated.
 Often this will include using eyelid wipes/cleaners and warm compresses.
 We may use a short course of medication to break the inflammatory cycle.

 Every case is different, and we have a large range of treatment options.
 Some management options are detailed in our post here.
 If you would like to book in for a dry eye consultation, we only charge a $85 fee for diagnostic testing.
 This will allow us to tailor a treatment plan for you.

 Our dry eye testing process